YatterOfficial/Yatter.Invigoration/README.md

   createAcount.UserApplication = userApplication;

   /* TIP:
-    - Read the order from bottom Invigorator to the top Invigorator, and the top extension method to the bottom extension method.
+    - Read the execution order from bottom Invigorator to the top Invigorator, and read their corresponding extension methods from the top extension method to the bottom extension method.
     - Such is the nature of nesting! */

-  TAEmailUserSiteReady cascadedResult = /* Nested, see TIP above */
+  TAEmailUserSiteReady cascadedResult = /* Nested execution order, see TIP above */
     await Invigorator.ActAsync<TOEmailUserSiteReady,TAEmailUserSiteReady>(
     await Invigorator.ActAsync<TOCreateUserMicrosite,TACreateUserMicrosite>(
     await Invigorator.ActAsync<TOUserAccountCreationDetailsSubmission,TAUserAccountCreationDetailsSubmission>(